 With the exception of Maryland Midco Limited and Maryland Bidco Limited, all other entities were acquired on 26 January 2023 when Maryland Bidco Limited acquired the entire share capital of Matalan Finance plc.

-No parties hold more than 25% of the issued share capital in Maryland Holdco Limited, and so the directors consider there to have been no ultimate controlling party throughout the period.
+No one party or fund holds more than 25% of the issued share capital in Maryland Holdco Limited, and so the directors consider there to have been no ultimate controlling party throughout the period.